(Episode 75) Essential Oils for the Cold and Flu Season

 Be sure to listen in to hear the warning Brandon gives about jumping head first into these practices.
 If you jump into these seated practices before cultivating your body health issues can arise.
 You also may feel spacey or ungrounded as a result.

 Often times, when you work on the body, feeling more internally comfortable and at ease in your physiology, your mental problems like anxiety or depression, naturally ease.
-It’s like your mind taking a sigh of relief, releasing these heavy weights of mental problems.
+It’s like your mind is taking a sigh of relief, releasing these heavy weights of mental problems.

 Minds are stubborn and it can be really challenging to change them.
 Instead you can use your body to change your mind.
 It’s very empowering when you do these mindfulness practices through the internal martial arts.